Your health records

 How do I find out more?

-The Kingston Care Record is a confidential electronic record of your health and social care information if you live in Kingston or have a Kingston GP.
+London Care Record is a confidential electronic record of your health and social care information.
 It is stored on a secure computer system.
 This means that your doctor, nurse or social worker will be able to offer you the best possible care and support quickly and safely.
 Having your health and social care information in one safe place will benefit you in several ways:

 • You will receive the best possible care, support and treatment more quickly.